xxblincolnxx/bens-blog/content/posts/myfirstpost.md

 ---

-My new opinion is that a portfolio is only an appropriate solution for freelance devs who have a bunch of tangible projects they can actually display.
-They actually need to be able to show their work and their projects are more finite.
+My new opinion is that a portfolio is only an appropriate solution for freelance devs who have a bunch of tangible projects they can display.
+A freelancer needs to be able to show their work and their projects are more finite.
 They make for a nice, full grid of things to show off.
 I am not a freelance developer at this time.
-I like working on teams and I have great collaboration skills.
-I'm not 100% convinced I even need a personal site, but I _would_ still like one.
-I want to get away from the need to fill a grid of projects.
+I like working on teams and have great collaboration skills.
+I'm not 100% convinced I even need a personal site.
+I _would_ still like one but I want to get away from the need to fill a grid of projects.
 So let's turn my takaways into a spec sheet for my next iteration on a personal site:

 - I should use existing tools optimized for content management, not React.
 - I need the ability to highlight smaller learnings and incremental progress on large projects.